Kokoro: Part II: "My Parents and I"

-"Part III – “Sensei’s Testament"
+Part III: "Sensei's Testament"

-This latter part of the novel is related by Sensei in the form of his long written testament that the narrator is reading aboard the train as he steams toward Tokyo.
+The narrator reads Sensei's letter on the train toward Tokyo.
 Sensei begins by explaining his reticence over the summer as he wrestled with the problem of his own continued existence.
 He then explains the motivation for his current actions.
 The remainder of the letter is an accounting of Sensei's life.

 Sensei grows up in the countryside and loses both of his parents to illness while still in his late teens.
 As an only child, he inherits the family's considerable wealth, which his uncle steps in to help manage during the years over which, as previously planned, he pursues his education in Tokyo.
-Each summer Sensei returns home to the country.
-On each such return, his uncle suggests that Sensei should marry soon and establish himself in the community as the family heir.
-Uninterested yet in marriage, Sensei declines to commit.
-As the years go on, pressure from the uncle intensifies.
-Then finally, the uncle proposes his own daughter, Sensei's cousin, as the bride.
-After Sensei's continued refusal, it comes to light that the uncle's businesses are struggling, and much of Sensei's wealth has been poured into losing ventures.
-Sensei, now learning the truth of his situation, salvages what remains, arranges for the sale of his house and possessions, visits his parents’ gravesite one last time, and turns his back on his home town, severing all ties with his relations.
+Each summer Sensei returns to his home, where his uncle suggests that he should marry soon and establish himself in the community as the family heir, but Sensei, not yet interested in marriage, declines.
+Eventually it comes to light that his uncle's businesses are struggling, and much of Sensei's wealth has been poured into losing ventures.
+Sensei salvages what remains, arranges for the sale of his house and possessions, visits his parents' gravesite one last time, and turns his back on his home town, severing all ties with his relations.

-Back at his studies in Tokyo, and now with his own assets in hand, Sensei decides to trade his boisterous student lodgings for calmer quarters.
-Walking the surrounding hills, he's referred by a local shop owner to the home of a widow looking to take in a boarder.
+Back at his studies in Tokyo, Sensei decides to trade his boisterous student lodgings for calmer quarters.
+He hears of a widow looking to take in a boarder, and is accepted after a brief interview.
 The household is quiet, with just the widow, her daughter, and a maidservant.
-After a brief interview, the widow accepts Sensei as her boarder.
 Sensei is smitten with the daughter at first sight, but at the same time the deceit of his uncle has left him generally distrustful.
-The widow takes to him and treats him as family, helping to sooth his nerves and draw him out.
-After some time, he thinks to ask the widow for her daughter's hand but still holds back for fear that the widow, or the widow and her daughter in collusion, are playing him just as his uncle had.
+After some time, he thinks to ask the widow, who treats him as family, for her daughter's hand, but still holds back for fear that the women are playing him just as his uncle had.